alifarman007/AI-Smart-Planter/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), allowing for free use, modification, and distribution.
+This project is licensed under the [ISHO Innovation Lab](LICENSE), allowing for free use, modification, and distribution.

 ## Contact

-For questions, suggestions, or collaboration opportunities, please contact [your@email.com](mailto:your@email.com).
+For questions, suggestions, or collaboration opportunities, please contact us.

 Happy gardening! 🌿✨